 This blog summarizes these changes, with detailed insights into their implications for employers and workers.

-Brief Summary of Key Changes
+Brief Summary of Main Amendments

-2. Expanded Definition of "You and Your": The list of individuals considered part of a sponsoring organization has been broadened.
+Widened Definition of "You and Your": The definition of individuals who can be considered part of a sponsoring organization has been widened.

-Detailed Analysis of Changes
+Detailed Breakdown of Changes

-1. Restrictions on Recouping Costs
+1. Limits on Reclaiming Costs

-2. Expanded Definition of "You and Your"
+2. Enhanced Definition of "You and Your"

 3. Changes to Key Personnel Rules